CodeForFoco/org/README.md

 We are dedicated to using technology to solve everyday challenges that the people, non-profits, charities, schools, government and grassroots organizations of Fort Collins face.

-## Onboarding / Joining Code for Foco
+## Joining Code for Foco

-Welcome to the Code For Foco getting started page.
+Welcome to the Code For Foco!
 These resources will help you begin contributing to the project.
 If you have any questions don’t hesitate to ask for assistance at the [Meet Up](http://www.meetup.com/Code-for-Fort-Collins/).

 1. Join the [Foco Slack Channel](https://codeforfocoslack.herokuapp.com)
 1. Sign up for a [GitHub Account](https://github.com/join)
 1. Sign the Registry: [Code for Foco Registry](https://github.com/CodeForFoco/codeforfoco.github.io/tree/master/_posts/registry)
-1. Like us on

 Be sure to read and understand our [Code of Conduct](/code_of_conduct.md).